 1978: Jackson Browne entered the Billboard Hot 100 with the title track from his fifth LP, Running on Empty.

-1985: The Smiths’ second album Meat Is Murder was released.
-The LP became the group’s only studio album to reach #1 on the UK chart.
+1985: The Smiths released their second studio album, Meat Is Murder.
+It became their only studio album to reach #1 on the UK chart.

 Jimmy Carter, singer and founding member of soul and gospel group the Blind Boys of Alabama, was born circa 1930.